Copenhagen, by story (Guest post by Oana Groza)

 We start the series of these stories with a guest post by Oana Groza, which contains useful information and practices about Copenhagen.

-Hans Christian Andersen, the famous Danish author, said at one point: "Life itself is the best story".
-The supplement I would make in his quote would be: "The life you spend, discovering the world around you, becomes the most beautiful story".
+Hans Christian Andersen, the famous Danish author, once said: "Life itself is the best story".
+The addition I would make to his quote would be: "The life you spend, discovering the world around you, becomes the most beautiful story."

 Hans Christian Andersen is one of the best-known authors in Denmark, the country I chose to visit during one of the summer holidays in 2016.

 For the chosen dates, the most convenient solution to get to the Danish capital seemed to me to be the flight with airBerlin.
 I flew on the route Bucharest - Copenhagen via Berlin.
 We had a short stop in the German capital and then a flight of about an hour to Copenhagen.
 My trip from Bucharest to Copenhagen lasted 4 hours, which is quite impressive and gives you the opportunity to take full advantage of the day of arrival.

 NEW ROUTE: Bucharest - Copenhagen with Blue Air, from 2 June to 2017

 I spent part of my vacation in a small town near Copenhagen, named after Humlebaek, a neighbor of Helsingor.
 Kronborg Castle is located in Helsingor.
 It is said that here was the action in Hamlet and everything from here is very easy to go to Sweden.
 A few hours are enough to visit this small town.

 But let's get back to Copenhagen.
 I can say that it is a city suitable for a city break, and 3 days are enough to discover the Danish capital.
 With a little organization, you will be able to discover the most important places.
 But you must "feel" the city and analyze it as you like.

 I took it step by step, with the camera ready to capture unusual moments such as: the World Congress of Santa Claus, held in July (probably this is normal, Santa is busy in December).